 Satisfactory Academic Progress (SAP)

 All financial aid students will be evaluated for academic progress at the end of the fall, spring and summer semesters.
-In determining satisfactory academic progress (SAP), all attempted college and vocational credit will be used (including transfer credits).
+In determining, all attempted college and vocational credit (including transfer credits) required for current degree plan will be evaluated.
 "Attempted" means all credit hours, including withdrawals or audits as well as incomplete or failing grades, for which a student is enrolled after the drop/add date for the course.

 Students must meet the following criteria in order to receive financial aid: